glebalshanskii/bytenet_tensorflow/README.md

 * Masking Causal Convolutions
 * Sub Batch Normalization

 I apologize for all the comments but it helps me make progress, debug, and understand what is going on specifically.
+I do many pushes as I experiment heavily with different combinations of models.